ibm-cloud-docs/databases-for-mongodb/howto-resources-scaling.md

 |   Adjustable              true
 ```

 The deployment has two members, with 2048 MB of RAM and 20480 MB of disk allocated in total.
 The "per member" allocation is 1024 MB of RAM and 10240 MB of disk.
-The minimum value is the lowest the total allocation can be set.
+The minimum value is the lowest the total allocation that can be set.
 The step size is the smallest amount by which the total allocation can be adjusted.

 The `cdb deployment-groups-set` command allows either the total RAM or total disk allocation to be set, in MB.
 For example, to scale the memory of the "example-deployment" to 2048 MB of RAM for each memory member (for a total memory of 4096 MB), you use the command:
 `ibmcloud cdb deployment-groups-set example-deployment member --memory 4096`